-Between 8:30 a.m. and 2:35 p.m. all electronic devices must be kept in lockers unless permission is granted by administration; otherwise, disciplinary action and/or confiscation will result:
+Between 8:30 a.m. and 2:35 p.m. all electronic devices must be kept in lockers/cell phone lockers unless permission is granted by administration; otherwise, disciplinary action and/or confiscation will result:

-- 1st confiscation will result in parent having to pick the device up at the Main Office. - 2nd confiscation will result in suspension from school.
+- 1st confiscation will result in parent having to pick the device up at the Main Office. - 2nd confiscation will result in disciplinary action.
 Examples include, but are not limited to: cell phones, IPads, electronic books (Kindle), IPods, radios, headphones, cameras, camera phones.